emilyaherbert/containerless/README.md

 ```

 If compiling the JS trace fails, see `containerless_scaffold/trace.json`
-IF compiling the Rust fails, see `/rust/containerless_scaffold/src/containerless.rs`
+If compiling the Rust fails, see `/rust/containerless_scaffold/src/containerless.rs`

+# TODO(emily): Add more.